wovo/hwcpp/readme.md

 - box buffered/direct : can't be done on top of each other....
 - box : fixed value, variable / reference ?, select, combine, moving_average
 - box : average, limit, add, multiply, scale, linear_transform
-- invert heeft nix met box te maken ;)
+- invert heeft nix met box te maken, kan ook voor stream ;)
 - tabs => spaces
 - thing that you decorate => minion
 - use MHz etc for target frequencies?
 - verder met box-adapters (welke precies mogen blijft aan de concrete boxes)
 - file pin-utilities for things that trivally inherit from box
-- file hwcpp-port-from-pins
 - dummies now need the pin adapters (or make that box adapters??)
 - likewise for var-store
 - target at328p should use usbaspd
-- need a reverse-invert for non-reversible ones?
+- need a reverse-invert for non-idem-reversible ones?
 - pcf8591 => test with resistors
 - adc, joystick, joystick-button, => xy buttons
 - adc ==> subrange input box => can invert!